Hopefully you've read my first blog Tassie Travels Part One but if you haven't, you can start that HERE.

 Tasman Island Cruise

 The following day was one of my highlights of the whole trip which started off with a cruise around Tasman Island.
 This is done by Pennicott Wilderness Journeys who do a few cruises around Tassie including a Bruny Island Cruise if you want to see Bruny Islands' incredible coastline from the sea.

 After lunch it was onto the Port Arthur Historical Site and that was really educational for all of us!
 I had no idea about a lot of what I learnt that day when it came to this site and what went on with the convicts and early settlers in Tasmania.
-Truly eye opening so make sure you do the 30 minute walking tour when you visit this place!
+Truly eye-opening, so make sure you do the thirty minute walking tour when you visit this place!
 There was lots of great hands on activities for the kids afterwards too.

 Lake St Clair